The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 Whiteheads - Whiteheads are also pimples resulting from clogged pores - but the white acne lesions aren’t extracted in the same manner as blackheads.
 Whiteheads can be small to large and enclosed within pores.

 A multitude of sources can be blamed for the formation of acne.
 Common factors include hormonal changes that in turn affect the sebaceous glands.
 When those sebum-secreting glands change it can lead to greater oil production, which can cause acne.

 Events such as puberty and pregnancy, which trigger a shift in hormone levels, can make the sebaceous glands bigger and turn clear skin into skin that is marred by mild or moderate acne.
 Changes in the usage of birth control pills, steroid hormones, and other medications may also impact a person's hormones, potentially creating the Propionibacterium acnes (or P. acne bacteria) that can worsen skin irritation.

 Types of Acne Spot Treatments

-Topical treatments known as "spot treatments" can help address the occasional pimple that appears on the skin, but they represent only a portion of your skin care routine.
+Topical treatments are known as "spot treatments" that can help address the occasional pimple that appears on the skin, but they represent only a portion of your skincare routine.
 Preventing bacterial skin diseases and acne flare-ups from happening in the first place is the goal.

 Advanced acne problems may require more than over-the-counter solutions, with prescription acne medication becoming a necessity.